 –nitrates: a reading of 20 to 60 ppm is acceptable.

 The use of salt in koi ponds has, for long time, been a tried and true method to deal with various water quality and health problems that arise.
 Some of the benefits of salt is that its a cheap way to keep some disease at bay, control algae and may also lower nitrite toxicity.
 Additionally, salt plays a part in the osmotic pressure between the fish and the outside aquatic environment.
 There is a differential between the solute concentration of the fish’s blood and the fresh water that it swims in so the addition of salt actually lowers that concentration differential and makes it easier on the fish by reducing the amount of work its body has to do.
 A salinity of up to 5 ppt (parts per thousand) or 0.5 % is acceptable.
+Testing your pond’s salinity is commonly done with a simple tool called a refractometer.

 Temperature obviously plays a big role in the overall health of your pond and it warrants your attention.
 Temperature can exacerbate existing problems, especially higher temperatures.
 For example, warmer water holds less dissolved oxygen and ammonia can be more toxic.
 Although koi can handle temperatures of between 35 and 85 F degrees its best to keep your fish in water that ranges between 65 and 75 F degrees.
 And as with pH, try to avoid large temperature swings.